 - Medicine is inexpensive and of high quality.
 Though to be safe, you can also pack your own.

-How Much Money to Do you Need to Travel in Iran?
+How Much Money Do you Need to Travel in Iran?

 It obviously depends on what level of luxury you prefer.
 With a tour, it can be anywhere from $50-150 a day depending on how many are in your group, fully inclusive.
-Despite Iran being a developed country, it is an inexpensive country in general.
-You can get meals for $2 or a quality meal in a nice restaurant for less than $10.
+Though this would be paid ahead of time.
+Despite Iran being a developed country, it is an inexpensive country in general due to sanctions and the suffering economy today.
+You can get meals for $2 or a quality meal in a nice restaurant for $10.
 To hire a taxi/driver for the day can cost anywhere from $40-60.
-Especially because of sanctions today, the Iranian rial is incredibly devalued.
+Because of sanctions today, the Iranian rial is incredibly devalued.
 What used to be 9000 rials to $1 USD is now 110,000 (10 times less).
 I stayed at 5-star hotels (our version of a 3-4 star) for only $30 USD per night.
 I would comfortably budget $40 a day outside of your hotel and transportation.

 Is Iran backpacker-friendly?
 Yes!
 Backpackers from Europe and around the world travel regularly through Iran on a budget.
-Public transportation systems in Iran are very organized, safe and inexpensive.
-Though metros and trains are not connected throughout the whole country, you can take them through and to major cities such as Tehran, Rasht or Shiraz.
+Public transportation systems in Iran are organized, safe and inexpensive.
+Though metros and trains are not connected throughout the whole country, you can take them through and to major cities such as Tehran, Rasht and Shiraz.
 It is also common for locals to invite you into their homes and have you stay for free (with no catch at all).
-Couchsurfing, a website that connects travelers with locals to stay for free in their home (either literally on a couch or even extra bedroom) in an effort to meet people and for cultural exchange.
+Couchsurfing, a website that connects travelers with locals to stay for free in their home (either on a couch or an extra bed) in an effort to meet people and for cultural exchange.
 It is technically illegal in Iran though very commonly used in the past decade.